How I Met And Married My Wife

 Learning one of my brothers was going to be a father triggered something in me—a sense of urgency, a greater interest in moving my life forward, a need to shake things up—I’m not sure what.
 But the next morning I began a campaign to find my wife.

-In Nichiren Buddhism we chant Nam-myoho-renge-kyo to achieve our goals, whatever they may be, as a way to simultaneously attain enlightenment.
-So I decided I would chant one million times (a “one million daimoku campaign”) to achieve this latest goal of mine.
+In the type of Buddhism I practiced back then, we would chant to acquire the wisdom to achieve our goals (I’ve since written about the neurological processes that seem to be in play that cause chanting—as well as other things—to yield this result in my book, The Ten Worlds: The New Psychology of Happiness).
+So I decided I would chant one million times to achieve this latest goal of mine.
 I’d done this multiple times in the past, usually with surprising results, so I knew it would take 300 hours—which, given my schedule, meant nine months.

 The date was wonderful.
-We ended up spending the entire following week together (I was on vacation) and soon found ourselves enthralled in a serious relationship.
-I wondered if she was indeed the woman for whom I’d been searching (and chanting) and marveled at the possibility that I could have found her on the same day I started my daimoku campaign.
+We ended up spending the entire following week together (I was on vacation) and soon found ourselves involved in a serious relationship.
+I wondered if she was indeed the woman for whom I’d been searching and marveled at the possibility that I could have found her on the same day I started my chanting campaign.
 Nevertheless, as I didn’t yet know if I wanted to marry her, I continued chanting.

 Our relationship progressed and on Christmas Eve of 2002 she moved in with me.
 Soon after, though, I began experiencing intense bouts of anxiety, mostly in the morning when I’d first wake up.
 I couldn’t figure out its cause and it soon rose to a level that was almost paralyzing.